-A FBS roadshow is undertaken annually, to inform communities about the benefits and qualifying criteria.
+A FBS roadshow is undertaken annually, to inform communities about the benefits and qualifying criteria, however during the 2020/2021 financial year, no roadshow could commence due to COVID-19 regulations.

 COMPONENT B: ROAD TRANSPORT

 This component includes roads, transport and stormwater drainage.